Brody bags five to help Magpies end slump, but Cats' finals hopes falter

-COLLINGWOOD is back in business and the minor premiership is all but confirmed for the first time since 2011 after the Magpies put Geelong away at the MCG on Friday night.
+COLLINGWOOD is back in business and the minor premiership is all but confirmed for the first time since 2011 after the Magpies put Geelong away by eight points to bounce back at the MCG on Friday night.

-But the eight-point win has come at a cost.
-A week after losing Nick Daicos for six weeks, the Magpies may now lose Darcy Moore for the foreseeable future after the captain exited the game just before quarter-time with a hamstring injury.
+But just a week after losing Nick Daicos for six weeks, the Magpies may now lose Darcy Moore for the foreseeable future after the captain exited the game just before quarter-time with a hamstring injury

 MAGPIES v CATS Full match coverage and stats